microsoft/msquic/docs/Streams.md

 # Stream ID Flow Control

-The QUIC protocol allows for a possibly maximum number of streams equal to 2 ^ 62.
+The QUIC protocol allows for a possible maximum number of streams equal to 2 ^ 62.
 So, per stream type, the maximum number of streams is 2 ^ 60.
 This is obviously a very large number and no app would likely ever need to have anywhere close to this number of streams open at any point in time.

 For this reason, each app controls the number of streams that the peer is allowed to open.
 The concept is similar to flow control of the actual data on a stream.
 The app tells the peer how much it's willing to accept at any point in time.
 Instead of a buffer size, for it's a stream count.